wyx087/solar-owl/README.md

 This is what's contained in this repository, there are 3 parts:

 - il.c : Data logging and electricity usage automation on Raspberry Pi
+- ilm.c : Everything il.c does + monitoring thread to power cycle OWL if timed out
 - www : Website files for viewing the data logs with graphical representation
 - pc.c : Runs on PC to automatically control BOINC according to electricity usage